Quafadas/dedav4s/raw_docs/ScalaVersions/scalaJS.md

 ```
 Should display the chart.
 We've replaced the ```given``` plot target with a div!
 Where, surprise!
 Your chart will show up.
 If all has gone well.

 What turns out to be really nice about scala JS support, is the seamless transition between exploration in a repl, e.g. sbt console, and  publication - it's the same code!
 As the core library is already javascript, it turns out to be fairly simple to use in Scala JS.
-There is a only a little more ceremony than with a repl - we need to respect decide the charts position in the document. i.e. find it a parent.
+There is a only a little more ceremony than with a repl - we need to decide the charts position in the document. i.e. find it a parent.

 Disclaimer: Scala JS support is currently a little experimental.
 I'd love feedback.